 Received Sub-Committee visit

-Ecuador tabled an impressive list of voluntary pledges and commitments in support for its candidacy for membership for the period 2010-2013 on 5 April 2010.
+Ecuador presented a detailed list of voluntary pledges and commitments in support of its candidature for membership for the period 2016-2018 on 5 October 2015.

-An analysis of steps taken by Ecuador in fulfilment of its international pledges shows that it does maintain a Standing Invitation, and has facilitated 15 of 20 Special Procedures visits.
-Ecuador has also responded to all of the communications it received (21).
+An analysis of steps taken by Ecuador in fulfilment of its international pledges shows that it does maintain a Standing Invitation, and has facilitated 68% Special Procedures visits.
+Ecuador has also responded to 76% of the communications it received.
 Ecuador demonstrates similarly high levels of cooperation with the UPR (it was represented at vice-presidential level, and has presented a mid-term report).
-In terms of cooperation with Treaty Bodies, Ecuador is Party to all the core conventions.
-It submitted three of its periodic reports late and is on schedule for reporting on four others (ICESCR, CRC, CERD and CRPD).
+In terms of cooperation with Treaty Bodies, Ecuador is Party to all the core conventions and submitted all its periodic reports, although two of these, where presented late.
 Ecuador participated in around half of all debates at the Council.
-It ratified the CPED in 2009, and OP-CAT in 2010.